KseniaSOS/Guess-the-Company/README.md

 # Deployment
 ### **To deploy the project**

-The site was deployed for GitHub pages.
+The site was deployed on GitHub pages.
 The steps to deploy this site are as follows:

   1. In the GitHub repository, navigate to the **Settings** tab.
   2. Once in Settings, navigate to the **Pages** tab on the left hand side.